 Nuances

 The results are also influenced by academic major, gender and race.
 U.S. Census Bureau data, as analyzed by the Center for Education and the Workforce at Georgetown University, demonstrates that students who graduate with degrees in science, technology, engineering and mathematics (STEM) earn more than students who graduate with degrees in the humanities.
-A Bachelor's degree in nursing pays better than a degree in underwater basket-weaving.
+A Bachelor's degree in nursing pays better than a degree in anthropology or music.
 Payscale.com's College ROI Report similarly demonstrates a lifetime wage premium for college graduates with degrees in STEM.
 U.S. Census Bureau data also demonstrate that female college graduates earn about two-thirds as much as male college graduates and that minority college graduates earn about four-fifths as much as white college graduates.
 The College Board report, Education Pays, provides additional data about the financial benefits of a college degree by gender and race.

 It is important to keep student loan debt in sync with expected annual income after graduation.
 Education debt may be good debt, because it is an investment in your future, but too much of a good thing can hurt you.
 As debt at graduation rises, the financial benefit of a college education may not yield as much of an advantage.
 This chart shows that debt at graduation is growing, and growing faster than net price as more of the burden of paying for college is shifted from the federal and state governments to students and their families.

 This chart shows that students who graduate from higher-cost colleges are more likely to graduate with student loan debt and more of it.
 Each $10,000 increase in college costs corresponds to about a $3,000 increase in debt at graduation.
-Over any 17-year period, total college costs will triple and the net price will more than double.
+Over any 17-year period, total college costs will triple, and the net price will more than double.

 The age of the college student is also a factor to consider.
 For individuals who pursue a college degree later in life, the wage premium may not be as significant.
 This is due to the shorter time available to repay student loan debt and reap the benefits of increased wages.
 Older undergraduate students are at a higher risk of federal student loan default compared to those of traditional college age.
 It is advisable for older students to only borrow what they can afford to repay within ten years or before retirement, whichever comes first.